Health Policies & Requirements

 Students are admitted to the Health Center when they are at risk of spreading infection to other students, or are sick or injured to a degree that warrants monitoring by a nurse.
 Parents and guardians will be notified when students are admitted to the Health Center for more than 24 hours.

 If a student needs medical attention from one of our medical providers, the Health Center will contact the parent or guardian.
 A School driver or staff member will transport sick or injured students to necessary medical appointments.
-A fee per appointment (determined by location) may be billed to the parents/guardians through Smart Tuition.
+A fee per appointment (determined by location) may be billed to the parents/guardians through their Blackbaud Management Tuition Account.
 The transportation department charges $40 for all medical transports outside the Middletown area.

 If deemed necessary by the Director of Health Services, the student may be sent home to recover from their illness or injury.
 If the Health Center reaches full capacity due to illness, students may be sent home to recuperate.

 When a student is returning to school after being home due to illness or injury, the student must check in with the Health Center first, before returning to dorm and resuming School activities.
 The student may require a letter from your healthcare provider authorizing him or her to return to School.

 Please note that it is important that parents and guardians notify the Health Center if a student becomes sick, injured, is hospitalized, undergoes surgery, or receives vaccinations at any time after the annual submission of our health forms, or during a School break.